otto-de/api-guidelines/guidelines/020_guidelines/060_resources/1030_must-contain-links-for-embedded-resources.md

 ---
-type: SHOULD NOT
+type: MUST
 id: R000042
 ---

-# swap out links for embedded resources
+# contain links for embedded resources

-Servers should not entirely "swap out" a link for an embedded resource (or vice versa) because client support for this technique is OPTIONAL.
+Servers must not entirely "swap out" a link for an embedded resource (or vice versa) because client support for this technique is OPTIONAL.

+For every embedded resource, a corresponding link MUST be contained in the `_links` object of the embedding resource.

 Example: